Academic Policies

 1. the courses were taken as graduate courses at a law school accredited by the Section of Legal Education of the American Bar Association or an equivalent non-US school;

-2. the courses were taken after the candidate received his or her first degree in law;
+2. the courses were taken after the candidate received their first degree in law;

 3. the courses were completed with a grade point average of 3.0 or better (on a 4.0 scale); and